The Mini-Economy Business Portfolio

 Supporting Lessons:

-What Should I Specialize In?
+What Should I Specialize in?

 In this task, students conduct a simulation/experiment in which they compare two production processes.
 They hypothesize which will be more effective, and then analyze the results.
 Students then decide whether they should modify their Mini-Economy business’s production processes using the economic concept of specialization.
 They then create a diagram of their new production process.